jsutch/RITA_Scripts/README.md

 ![as connections by country](as_connections_by_country.png)

-- What is the relative number of high percentage beaconish activity?
+- What is the relative occurance of high percentage beaconish activity?
 ![beaconality histogram](high_beacon_traffic_histogram.png)